Clinical study to evaluate Golexanolone in patients with Primary Biliary Cholangitis

 Golexanolone is being developed as a novel therapy for patients with PBC who exhibit debilitating central fatigue, i.e., severe fatigue with cognitive impairment.

 The ongoing study is a Phase 2 clinical study to further evaluate the safety and tolerability of golexanolone, as well as its potential effect on central fatigue in patients with PBC.
-The study is led by Professor David Jones at Newcastle University and conducted at approximately 30 clinical sites in 8 countries: United Kingdom, Germany, Greece, Hungary, Italy, Serbia, Spain, and Turkey.
+The study is led by Professor David Jones at Newcastle University and conducted at approximately 30 clinical sites in 7 countries: United Kingdom, Germany, Greece, Italy, Serbia, Spain, and Turkey.

 - The ongoing study is randomised, double-blind, and placebo-controlled